Yashgit1893/ASIC-Design-Class/README.md

 ```bash
 reg 0 a2
 ```
-The image displays how the value of a2 register changes while manual debugging
+The image displays how the value of a2 register changes while manual debugging.
+The instruction lui a0, 0x21 updates the a0 register from 0x0000000000000001 to 0x0000000000021000

 <p align="left">
   <img width="750" alt="8" src="https://github.com/user-attachments/assets/4afaa25c-43f5-4e74-9997-76b20d08897c">